Haworthia mucronata Haw.

 Aloe mucronata, Haworthia altilinea var. mucronata, Haworthia altilinea f. mucronata

 This species is native to South Africa.
-It is one of the most widely distributed Haworthias in the Little Karoo and also known from several localities in the Eastern Cape Province.
+It is one of the most widely distributed Haworthias in the Little Karoo and is also known from several localities in the Eastern Cape province.

 Haworthia mucronata is a small succulent that forms stemless rosettes of pale green or yellow-green leaves that take on a pinkish blush in bright light.
-The rosettes grow up to 4.8 inches (12 cm) in diameter, slowly offsetting to form clumps.
-Leaves are soft, pointed, at first erect, becoming ascending to spreading, incurved, up to 3.2 inches (8 cm) long, and up to 0.5 inches (1.3 cm) wide.
-They have longitudinal lines, and translucent margins and keel, both often lined with pronounced bristles.
-Flowers are white with grey-green keels, and appear in spring, spirally arranged on slender, up to 16 inches (40 cm) tall stem.
+The rosettes grow up to 4.8 inches (12 cm) in diameter, slowly producing offsets to form a clump.
+Leaves are soft, at first erect, becoming ascending to spreading, pointed, incurved, up to 3.2 inches (8 cm) long, and up to 0.5 inches (1.3 cm) wide.
+They have longitudinal lines and translucent margins and keel, both often lined with pronounced bristles.
+Flowers are white with grey-green keels and appear spirally arranged on a slender, up to 16 inches (40 cm) tall stem in spring.

 The specific epithet "mucronata" derives from a Latin word meaning "pointy" and refers to the leaf shape.

 How to Grow and Care for Haworthia mucronata

 Light: Although some species can grow in full sun, most Haworthias are adapted to thrive in partial shade.
 Place the potted H. mucronata in a bright area with some protection from the hottest rays of the day.